 Second, your attendance at this school may give your attorney some leverage with the prosecution in obtaining a reduced charge against you.
 Your attendance shows the prosecution your acceptance of a possible alcohol problem, and your willingness to accept responsibility for your actions.
 After all, one of the stated purposes of the course is to provide education that will assist you in not getting into similar trouble.
 Incidentally, your voluntary pre-trial attendance of a private counseling program is not a matter that must be disclosed by your attorney unless and until this issue relates to a negotiated plea in the case.

-Finally, if you are found guilty of the DUI-DWI offense, attendance of the DUI-DWI school typically will be part of your sentence.
+Finally, if you are found guilty of the DUI-DWI offense, attendance at the DUI-DWI school typically will be part of your sentence.
 If you have already successfully completed the school, this is one less thing you have to do when the case is resolved in court.
 Successful completion of the school can sometimes be used by your attorney to negotiate a lesser sentence on your behalf.
 Your attorney can submit to the prosecutor that you have taken this legal matter seriously, and have taken steps to address any “dependency” or safety issues.

-Be aware that some states allow “advance” completion of the DUI-DWI school (e.g. Georgia) while others do not (e.g. South Carolina).
-You may have to wait until your case is over to start the driving school.
+Be aware that some states allow “advanced” completion of the DUI-DWI school (e.g. Georgia) while others do not (e.g. South Carolina).
+You may have to wait until your case is over to start driving school.
 Furthermore, a “DUI school” in one state may not be accepted by the state where your DUI-DWI charge is pending, so always confirm the acceptability of the course you plan to take before enrolling.
-Check with your DUI-DWI specialist before signing up for any course prior to disposition of your case.
+Check with your DUI-DWI specialist before signing up for any course prior to the disposition of your case.